tangible-idea/DataScrapingTemplate/README.md

 ------------
 It comprises One WPF C# app + One python script.
 Firstly, for the python script, you can run this script at any isolated server.
-During parsing the data, manager or data administrator can monitor what's going on data mining(or scraping) server via the C# application.
+During parsing the data, manager or data administrator can monitor what is going on the data mining(or scraping) server via the C# application.

 Installation
 ------------